 1. Wash the dried mushrooms and soak the dried mushrooms in a bowl of warm water.
 Retaining soaking liquids of mushrooms.
 Set aside.
 Halve soaked mushrooms into bitesize pieces.
 Quarter if mushrooms used are big.

-2. Turn on medium heat, add garlic and dried shrimps and fry until fragrant.Thereafter, add the bean paste and stir fry followed by cabbage until well-coated.
+2. Turn on medium heat, add garlic and dried shrimps and fry until fragrant.Thereafter, add the red fermented bean curd and stir fry followed by cabbage until well-coated.
 Add mushroom soaking liquids and bring to a boil.

 3. Lower flame to a simmer, add black fungus, chinese mushroom and lily buds